Women's Participation in Open Source Software: A Survey of the Literature

-To get a deeper understanding of the demographics of women who contribute to OSS projects, we analyzed available data reported in the primary studies along the following criteria: education level, time dedicated to contributions, diversification of projects, age range, family status, tenure, and geolocation (Fig~\ref{who_are_the_OSS_women}).
+To gain a deeper understanding of the demographics of women who contribute to OSS projects, we analyzed available data reported in the primary studies along the following criteria: education level, time dedicated to contributions, diversification of projects, family status, and tenure (Fig~\ref{who_are_the_OSS_women}).